 What Happened?

-Last year, the estate of someone with a partial interest in a $52 million portfolio of government bonds and blue-chip stocks fought the IRS over the discount in Tax Court, the WSJ reported.
+Last year, the WSJ reported that the estate of someone with a partial interest in a $52 million portfolio of government bonds and blue-chip stocks fought the IRS over the discount in Tax Court.
 The estate's original appraisal put the discount at 70 percent of the underlying $10.4 million market value.
 The court decided on a $6.5 million valuation, which was a discount of 38 percent.

 With the IRS' action in the case described above, there's a risk that the subsequent court ruling could be broadly interpreted to inhibit discounts on other assets, including family-owned businesses.